 For rehabilitation Projects, Construction Cost Breakdown will be evaluated along with the PNA to ensure that all necessary items are addressed.
 If the scope of work is deemed insufficient by the Authority, the Application may fail the mandatory review.

-K) Projects Involving Rehabilitation
+K) Projects Involving Rehabilitation and Adaptive Reuse

 All Projects involving any rehabilitation of existing structures must comply with the following requirements.